Is Affirmative Action a set of laws used to disadvantage whites and diminish their chances to obtain employment and opportunities?

 The affirmative action approval form must be signed or a waiver must be granted prior to an offer being made.

-Do direct promotes require the Division of Diversity, Access and Equity approval?
+Do direct promotes require the Division of Diversity and Inclusion approval?

 A. Yes.
 Select the appropriate affirmative action approval form, depending on whether the employee is academic, staff, or student.
 The name of the employee being promoted should be written on the form where the names of the applicants are usually listed.
 Indicate “direct promote.”